 The grade for a non-passing result is Fail.
 The student's performance is assessed with reference to the learning outcomes of the course.
-For the grade of E, the student has demonstrated acceptable results.
-For the grade of D, the student has demonstrated satisfactory results.
-For the grade of C, the student has demonstrated good results.
-For the grade of B, the student has demonstrated very good results.
-For the grade A, the student has demonstrated excellent results.
-For the grade of Fail, the student has demonstrated unacceptable results.
-The grades from the two modules are weighted to combine into one of the grades A, B, C, D, E or Fail as a grade on the course as a whole.
-The grade for the course as a whole is calculated as follows: Each assessed component is awarded points from 0 to 5.
-0 corresponds to Fail, 1-5 to the grades E-A. For 1 point, the student must demonstrate acceptable results (E).
-For 2 points, the student must show satisfactory results (D).
-For 3 points, the student must demonstrate good results (C).
-For 4 points, the student must demonstrate very good results (B).
-For 5 points, the student must demonstrate excellent results (A).
-The examinations are then weighted in the following manner: (Grade on assignment 1 + grade on assignment 2)/2.
-If the average grade ends up between two grades, the higher grade is to be awarded.
+For the grade of E the student must show acceptable results.
+For the grade of D the student must show satisfactory results.
+For the grade of C the student must show good results.
+For the grade of B the student must show very good results.
+For the grade of A the student must show excellent results.
+For the grade of Fail the student must have shown unacceptable results.
 At the start of the course, students are informed about the learning outcomes stated in the syllabus and about the grading scale and how it is applied on the course.
+All assessment components are assigned points between 0 and 100 and grades according to the following scale: A: 90-100 points B: 80-89 points C: 70-79 points D: 60-69 points E: 50-59 points Fail: 0-49 points For the grade of Pass, the student must have been awarded at least the grade of E for all assessed components.
+Students who fail to meet this requirement are graded Fail.
+The grade for the whole course is determined through the following formula: 0.8×1000 number of points for assessed component 1 (module code 2301) + 0.7×1000 number of points for assessed component 2 (module code 2302), using the same grading scale as above.
 Entry requirements To be admitted to the course, the student must have completed at least 45 credits within the Master of Science (120 credits) programme in Service Management prior to the third semester of the programme, 7.5 credits of which must be from the introductory course of the programme and 7.5 credits from the introductory course specific to the student's specialisation.
 Further information This course replaces SMMR33 Retail and Place Development, 15 credits and cannot be included in a degree together with this course.

-Subcourses in SMMV35, Retail and Place Development Applies from H20 2001 , 8,0 hp Grading scale: Fail, E, D, C, B, A 2002 , 7,0 hp Grading scale: Fail, E, D, C, B, A
+Applies from H23 2301 Individual written exam, 8,0 hp Grading scale: Fail, E, D, C, B, A 2302 Project work, 7,0 hp Grading scale: Fail, E, D, C, B, A Applies from H20 - 2001 Individual written paper, 8,0 hp Grading scale: Fail, E, D, C, B, A - 2002 Project work, 7,0 hp Grading scale: Fail, E, D, C, B, A